-***Initial Service Charge is also known as Sales charge, Upfront charge, Entry charge.
+***Initial Service Charge is also known as sales, upfront, and entry charges.

 Investment Fund Types

-Unit trust is usually a long-term investment, in some cases, short-term.
+Unit trusts are usually a long-term investments, in some cases, short-term.

 As you know, equity funds are high-risk funds with high returns.
-The longer you keep your money there, the better the returns you will make.
-If you want to cash out your investment for equity funds in the short term, you may not enjoy many monetary benefits.
+Of course, the longer you keep your money there, the greater your returns.
+However, if you want to cash out your investment for equity funds in the short term, you may not enjoy the best monetary benefits.

 However, if you have an emergent situation that you need to cash out the funds, you may do so since Unit Trust offers the flexibility to cash out anytime.
-Your funds will pay out within 10 calendar days.
+Your funds will pay out within 4 business days.

 How to Invest in Unit Trust?

 Investing in Unit Trusts are usually through Unit Trust Consultants/Agents (UTC), Unit Trust Agency Supervisor (UT-AS), Unit Trust Agency Manager (UT-AM), Unit Trust Group Agency Manager (UT-GAM), or on Public Mutual Online website.
-Either way, you still need a UTC to guide you through the steps in invest.
-UTC will also help you monitor your funds and advise you if you need to switch funds during a market downturn.
+Either way, you still need a UTC to guide you through the steps to invest.
+UTC will also help you monitor your funds and advise you to switch funds during a market downturn.

-You may contact us if you have further questions on how to invest in Unit Trust.
+You may contact us if you have further questions on investing in Unit Trust.
 We are happy to attend to your enquiries.

 Follow for investment & financial planning guide👇